DanielLaga84/Drink-App-Spring-Version/README.md

 Open browser and type : http://localhost:8080/ .

-Thank you have access to site.
+Now you have access to site.
-If you are over 18+ click on option and login into accounts :
+If you are over 18+ click on option and login into one of aviable account :

 ADMIN - admin@localhost.pl password : admin

 USER - you can create user by yourself or just use one existing.